 - Heat the oven to 400 degrees F and position a rack right in the middle.

 - Spread the chickpeas well on a bare baking sheet (do not line the baking sheet with parchment or foil.)
 Drizzle a generous amount of extra virgin olive oil and season with kosher salt.
 Toss chickpeas and make sure they are well-coated with the olive oil.
 Spread them out well on the sheet.

 - Roast in heated oven anywhere from 20 to 35 minutes, shaking the pan every 10 minutes or so for even cooking.
-When chickpeas turn a deeper golden brown and the exterior is nice and crispy, they are ready.
+Don't rush it, make sure the chickpeas turn a deeper golden brown and the exterior is nice and crispy, that's when they're ready.

-- Cook’s Tip for Making Roasted Chickpeas Using Dry Chickpeas instead of canned: If you'd like to make this recipe from dry chickpeas, do not cook them!
+- Roasted chickpeas from dried: If you'd like to make this recipe from dry chickpeas, do not cook them!
 Simply soak the dry chickpeas in plenty of water for 24 hours.
 They will expand and at least double in size, that's what you want.
 Follow the same instructions for drying and roasting.

 - Visit our online shop to browse our olive oil bundles and all-natural and organic spices used this recipe and more!

 *This post originally appeared on The Mediterranean Dish in fall of 2019 and has been recently updated with new information for readers' benefit.
 Enjoy!